hanai3Bi/Switch-OC-Suite/README.md

 This project will not be actively maintained or regularly updated along with Atmosphere CFW.

+For users in China mainland facing connection or downloading issues on GitHub, go to [Gitee mirror](https://gitee.com/kazushi/Switch-OC-Suite/).

 ## DISCLAIMER: USE AT YOUR OWN RISK!